blissai/collector/README.md

 ----------------------
 Bliss Collector uses the 'whenever' gem to manage cron scheduling.
 To set the task to run on a regular basis, open 'config/schedule.rb'.
 There is an existing task in the file that will run Collector, Stats and Linter in order.
 Just change the '1.minutes' to whatever interval you wish the job to run at, update your crontab by typing
-`bundle exec whenever --update-crontab` into your terminal in the collector directory.
+`bundle exec whenever --update-crontab` into your terminal from the collector directory.

+To stop scheduled tasks, just type
+`bundle exec whenever -c`
+into your terminal from the collector directory.

 Notes
 -----